Digital-One-Health/digital-one-health.github.io/_pages/doh-ont-workshop.md

 # Digital One Health Nanopore Workshop

 **Date:** 26-27 February 2024
-**Location:** National Health Laboratory and Diagnostic Services (NHLDS), Kampala, Uganda
+**Location:** National Health Laboratory and Diagnostic Services (NHLDS), Entebbe, Uganda

 ---

 ## Overview

-This workshop will bring together [AMR](https://www.who.int/news-room/fact-sheets/detail/antimicrobial-resistance) stakeholders from various institutions across the [One Health](https://www.who.int/health-topics/one-health) spectrum in Uganda to engage in discussions towards an integrated and interoperable AMR surveillance workflows.
-These discussions will form the foundation of a recommendations paper to develop a data-sharing framework for One Health decision-making.
+This workshop will develop expertise in the generation of whole genome sequences using Oxford Nanopore technology.
+This is part of a series of inititiatives from the Digital One Health Laboratory that aims to bring together [AMR](https://www.who.int/news-room/fact-sheets/detail/antimicrobial-resistance) stakeholders from various institutions across the [One Health](https://www.who.int/health-topics/one-health) spectrum in Uganda.

 <br>